Is growth hacking soon to be dead?

 How many of you have already bought a product because you’ve seen an ad on a website?
 And how many of you have already bought a product because a friend recommended it?
 I guess you understand the impact of customer care now.

-But in my opinion, we can’t consider customer care apart from Growth Hacking and we should see it as one of its methods.
-Customer care is part of the Growth Hacking, and this method is at the beginning of its cycle: it’s not already a standard for startups at all, and companies like Airbnb have taken the lead.
+But in my opinion, we can’t consider customer care apart from growth hacking and we should see it as one of its methods.
+Customer care is part of the growth hacking, and this method is at the beginning of its cycle: it’s not already a standard for startups at all, and companies like Airbnb have taken the lead.
 At Mailjet, we also have understood that proper support is a key value and offer all our customers a 24/7 support to answer their questions as fast as possible.

-In the next months, startups will probably consider it as the new thing to do and make their best to reach an incredible level of customer care, but in the meantime, there will probably have something new allowing one or a few companies to distinguish themselves.
+In the next months, startups will probably consider it as the new thing to do and make their best to reach an incredible level of customer care, but in the meantime, there will probably be something new allowing one or a few companies to distinguish themselves.